Wacky-Mole/RareMagicPortal_3_Plus/README.md

 - **Epic Loot, JewelCrafting, Drop That, KG Marketplace, and more!**
 - **Not Compatible with the old RMP 2.0**
 - **Not Compatible with Advanced Portals**
+- Not Compatible other Portal mods probably(besides Target Portal), I'll work on Teleport Anything if that doesn't work.

 ---